Fanoela/Fantara/README.md

 # Fantara

-Fantara is an astronomy education app project in progress
+Fantara is an astronomy education app.
+The project is in progress